simplicitesoftware/documentation/docs/docs/operation/portainer.md

 ![Portainer](img/portainer/portainer.png)

-## 1) Server deployement
+## 1) Server deployment

-Sizing of the server should be made acording to the needs, as always.
+Sizing of the server should be made according to the needs, as always.
 Any up-to-date unix image should be able to run the containers.

 <details>
 <summary>Click to open</summary>

 - in this example, we chose a medium-sized server
     - 2 vCores
     - 50GiB storage
     - 250Mbps bandwidth
-- for the image, we chose almalinux 9
+- for the image, we chose Almalinux 9

 </details>